 on the other hand

-- they are serving the customers better by offering (very) many different products.
+- they are serving customers better by offering (very) many different products.

-This dilemma leads to the internal problem of deploying workplaces – that is staff with tools.
+This dilemma leads to the internal problem of pooling and deploying workplaces – that is staff and tools.
 To which sub-units, divisions or departments etc. the single workplaces are to be assigned is the problem to be solved. — There is a great variety in present industry.

 Four basic solutions exist to the set-up problem: